stgloorious/EthernetDevBoard.X/README.md

 ## Introduction

-Due to the increased market demand of internet-enabled devices it has become a preferable skill for engineers to be familiar with the basic principles of a network.
 I created this Ethernet Development Board as a learning platform for myself to develop network-enabled hardware and software.
 It offers a stand-alone solution with an 100Base-TX Ethernet Controller (ENC424J600) which can be used in conjuction with the on-board microcontroller (PIC18F25K50).